Marius-prog/flask_blog/readme.txt

-flask project to AL course..
+flask project to AI course..